Acoustic-phonon-mediated superconductivity in Bernal bilayer graphene

-Besides screening, the renormalization from the high energy states can also reduce the Coulomb repulsion, and we treat this by solving the ladder self-consistent equation \cite{Coleman2015introduction} shown in Fig.~\ref{Fig:Ladder}.
+Besides screening, the renormalization from the high energy states can also reduce the Coulomb repulsion in the BCS channel, and we treat this by solving the ladder self-consistent equation \cite{Coleman2015introduction} shown in Fig.~\ref{Fig:Ladder}.
 If we ignore the momentum dependence of $V_{\text{TF}}(\vex{q};\mathcal{E}_F)$ and use $U_0(\mathcal{E}_F)\equiv V_{\text{TF}}(k_F;\mathcal{E}_F)$, the renormalized interaction is given by